 Ambient Sound Mode

-So there are two Ambient Sound Mode – Voice and Normal mode.
-They are actually modes with different level of ANC.
-The Voice mode allows you hear voice more clearly while suppressing the ambient sound.
-The Normal mode has even lesser ANC effects and more ambient sounds are taken in.
+There are two Ambient Sound modes – Voice and Normal mode.
+The difference between them is the level of ANC that the pair of headphones has.
+The Voice mode allows you to hear voice more clearly while suppressing the ambient sound.
+The Normal mode has even noticeably lesser ANC effects and takes in even more ambient sounds.

 Swipe and Tap